 The greatest support that any agency can offer their clients right now is generosity of thought.
-Thinking more agnostically about their business and the solutions that will drive growth; moving beyond the specialist siloes, giving advice that solves the challenges a brand faces as if the business was their own.
+Thinking more agnostically about their business and the solutions that will drive growth; moving beyond the silo in which you are specialist, giving advice that solves the challenges your client faces as if the business was your own.